Shifty Records

-Shifty Records was a South African anti-apartheid record label founded by Lloyd Ross and Ivan Kadey in 1982/1983, which existed for around ten years.
+Shifty Records was a South African anti-apartheid record label founded by Lloyd Ross and Ivan Kadey in 1982/83, which existed for around ten years.

 History

-Lloyd Ross and Ivan Kadey founded Shifty records in 1983. but Kontaktnätet a Swedish non-governmental cultural organization financially supported Shifty Records from 1986 to 1990.
-Hosted and held various events in Sweden for the company and the various artists associated with Shifty Records, also, investing in recording equipment for the musicians, and then moved into documentary filmmaking in the mid 1990s, including the award-winning feature film The Silver Fez (2009).
+Lloyd Ross and Ivan Kadey founded Shifty Records in 1983 but Kontaktnätet, a Swedish non-governmental cultural organization, financially supported Shifty Records from 1986 to 1990.
+Kontaktnätet hosted and held various events in Sweden for the company and the various artists associated with Shifty Records, while also investing in recording equipment for the musicians, and then moved into documentary filmmaking in the mid-1990s, including the award-winning feature film The Silver Fez (2009).

 Description

-Shifty records aimed at providing a platform for independent music with a social message, Shifty was an outlet for South African musicians opposed to apartheid.
+Shifty Records aimed at providing a platform for independent music with a social message, Shifty was an outlet for South African musicians opposed to apartheid.
 As a result, Shifty struggled to gain exposure on the radio stations of the Broederbond-controlled South African Broadcasting Corporation.
 Its anti-establishment stance was appealing to young and politically marginalised South Africans as seen in the success of Mzwakhe Mbuli's unadvertised album Change is Pain which went gold despite being banned by the apartheid regime.